 Assembling was so much fun, I didn't see the time and finished around 3 am...
 I used a small cutter to make an angle in the cardboard where it would fold the other way.
 With some better planning, this opperation could have been made digitally, since Pepakura made the difference between those two kind of folds.
 Overall, I'm verry exited by the results.
 If we continue to develop this project, we could produce a personalized mannequin in a couple of hours, from mesurments or from a 3D scan.
 The mannequin is not very durable, but is a great solution to send a body shape worldwide.
 I work with kids, I'm a project coordonator with Youth Fusion.
 With all the new restrictions from Covid 19, we are searching for ways to teach fashion design.
 The fact that some kids don't have all the sewing material at home is a big problem.
 If I work the pattern a bit to use less cardboard, I could share this wonderful project with them, so at least they can have a cheap (but practical) mannequin at home.

-I didn't use my 3D scan for my digital body, since I had too much problems with it.
 Annie and I started with the Sense 3D scanner.
 It wasn't very practical; we had to transport the laptop with us as we did the scan.
-All the scans had about the same problem. the torso and hips were well defined, but it splitted arms and legs.
-We followed the instructions of the Sense company, but nothing helped.
+All the scans were not well defined, and of pretty bad quality.
+We made some research about tips and tricks to get better quality scans, but ended up still having a lot of problems catching details, no matter the color, tecture or shape of the object we were trying to scan.
+Maybe the scan was damaged in some way?
 We then tried with our Iphone tablet.
 The results were, weirdly, better.
 We downloaded a couple of free applications for 3D scanning.
 The app we used for my 3D scan ended the scan as soon as it lost the shape.
 The best we could do were incomplete scans.
 We then used Scandy Pro for the scan of the foot of Annie, and it was our best scan.
 We only missed the tip of the toes, but the rest was impressive.
 Unfortunatly, the free version of the app only let us do one scan a day.
+This result is exactly what we got, before modifing and cleaning it.
+Pretty impressive!

-I worked on the scan of my own body for this assignment.
+The scan of my body was a bit harder to process.
 Exept for Scandy pro, who gave us a .obj file scan with the shapes already in solid form, the other apps gave us a constellation of colored points called mesh.
 The only software I know that can open such a file is MeshLab.
 I learned later the those dots can be merged together...
 It's possible to work with incomplete scans and complete them by joining them all together, as long as the pose of the model is exacly the same for every scans.
 MeshLab filters helped me turn those points into a solid, closed shape.
 Then, I exported it as an .obj file so I could modify it.
-This is were i had truble with the texture.
+This is were I had trouble with the texture.
 In Meshlab, I still saw the colors and the textures of my scan, but unfortunatly, when I opened my file in any other software, the colors disappeared.
 I tried differents file format, and different exporting options.
-At a certain point, everybody at the lab helped me solve this weird problem.
+At a certain point, everybody at the lab helped me solve this weird problem, but we never found the solution!

-The texture was still missing.
-We managed to export the textures as a separate file, and the results changed a bit.
-Instead of mesh and triangles, the texture was now different, but also full of holes, even if my shape was full.
-I didn't have enough time to solve this mistery, so my final scan doesn't have any colors.
-Since my scan was missing the sholders and the top of the head, I used Meshmixer, a free and instinctive software to modify my shape.
+The original scan was missing the shoulders and the top of the head, I used Meshmixer, a free and instinctive software to modify my shape.
 Once the shape was okay, I used Rhino 6 to cut out the parts I didn't want and to scale my model, as I did before with the model from Makehuman.
-I kept the arms, just so you can see the problems I had with the scan.
+I could have cut the arms, but I kept them, just so you can see the problems I had with the scan.
 As you can see, I used P3D.in to generate a 3D shape in my website, as recomended by François.
-It was easy to use, and it still had plenty of options.
+It's a wonderful website to use if you have to integrate and present a 3D shape in a website, and is free to use.

 This is an open source project.
 Feel free to use all the files you need!